 - Specificity of the text – if a translator has to perform a lot of research, the translation logically takes more time.

 - Requested deadline – if we have to work overnight or during weekends, there is a 50% increase over the basic rate.

-- Format of the document – the best-fit format for translation purposes is a word processing format (for instance, MS Word-compliant) or html.
+- The format of the document – the best-fit format for translation purposes is a word processing format (for instance, MS Word-compliant) or

 As is evident, a number of factors influence the price of a translation.
-That is the reason that we ask you to send us all files that require translation as soon as possible, so that we can provide you with an exact quote, based on all the factors mentioned above.
+This is the reason we ask you to send us all files that require translation as soon as possible, so that we can provide you with an exact quote, based on all the factors mentioned above.

 Technical translation requires not just language skills, but also in-depth knowledge of the subject area in question.

 A translator specializing in marketing needs unique linguistic and editorial skills that go beyond words in order to deliver a message perfectly tailored to the audience.